A polynomial associated with rooted trees and specific posets: Extension to a class of posets

 \section{Extension to a class of posets}

-In this section, we consider specific posets and we generalise the results obtained for our Tutte-like polynomial from rooted trees to those posets. \begin{defn} A poset is called a $\V$-poset if it can be generated by the following three operations: \begin{enumerate} \item a disjoint union, \item adding a new greatest element, \item adding a new least element, \end{enumerate} starting from an empty poset.
+In this section, we consider a specific class of posets and generalise our polynomial from rooted trees to those posets. \begin{defn} A poset is called a $\V$-poset if it can be generated by repeated application of the following three operations: \begin{enumerate}[label=(\alph*)] \item taking a disjoint union of smaller $\V$-posets (Figure~\ref{fig:posetconstruction1}), \item adding a new greatest element to a $\V$-poset (Figure~\ref{fig:posetconstruction2}, right), \item adding a new least element to a $\V$-poset (Figure~\ref{fig:posetconstruction2}, left), \end{enumerate} starting from an empty poset.
 In particular, the empty set is considered a $\V$-poset for convenience. \end{defn}

-Figure~\ref{cha.pos} shows an example of a $\V$-poset; the inspiration for the name comes from the V-shapes formed by adding a new greatest or least element.
+Figure~\ref{cha.pos} shows an example of a $\V$-poset; the inspiration for the name comes from the V-shapes formed by adding a new greatest or least element, see Figure~\ref{fig:posetconstruction2}.

 \begin{rem} If either the second or the third item is removed from the list of feasible operations, we obtain the family of all posets whose Hasse diagram is a union of rooted trees (the roots being either all maximal or all minimal elements). \end{rem}